 - Enhancing On-Farm water use efficiency to lessen wastage of water

-- Integrating the source, distribution and the efficiency of water through appropriate technologies
+- Integrating the source, distribution, and efficiency of water through appropriate technologies

 - Enhancing and promoting the implementation of precision- irrigation and other water-saving technologies (More crop per drop)